Story: Te ture – Māori and legislation

 The British began trying to introduce their own laws to Māori with the Treaty of Waitangi, signed in 1840 between rangatira (chiefs) and the British Crown.

-Some of the laws that followed took aspects of Māori custom into account, but the British lawmakers saw it as a temporary measure, and anticipated a time when Māori would be fully integrated into their society.
+Some of the laws that followed took aspects of Māori custom into account, but the British lawmakers saw this as a temporary step and anticipated a time when Māori would be fully integrated into their society.

 Laws and land